Skip to main content

 2025

-Ford Family Foundation donated $11,000, and a custom engraved brick fundraiser raised an additional $11,000.
-These funds paid for a modern, automated & monitored fire alarm system which was installed the same year.
+Ford Family Foundation donated $11,000 and brick fundraiser raised an additional $11,000 for a modern fire alarm system.

 Community Donations & Volunteers (selected)